trezor/trezor-suite/README.md

 #### Configuration
 ##### Fields
 - `extractedMessagesFilePattern`: [Glob](https://github.com/isaacs/node-glob) pattern used to look for React Intl messages that were extracted via [babel-plugin-react-intl](https://github.com/yahoo/babel-plugin-react-intl).
-- `outputDir` - Directory which contains master JSON file with messages to translate.
+- `outputDir` - Directory which contains JSON file with messages to translate.
 - `localesOutputDir`: Output directory where lang-specific json files will be generated.
 - `project.identifier`: Crowdin identifier of project
+- `project.filename`: Name of the file in `outputDir` with extracted messages (without an extension)
 - `project.apiKeyEnv`: Name of an environment variable which contains API key
 - `languages`: [Crowdin language codes](https://support.crowdin.com/api/language-codes/).
 Codes are also used as filenames for generated lang-specific JSON files with translations.
 Be aware that they do not have to match codes returned by `navigator.language`.
 - `langToFileNameMap`: Object of language:filename pairs.
 Allows to overrides default filenames of generated locales JSON files